Apply for an Acids and Alkalines Trading License in Dubai

 Licensing and Compliance Requirements for Chemicals Traders

-Acids and alkalines are classified as hazardous goods, and traders operating under this licence must comply with UAE Federal Law No. 24 of 1999 on environmental protection, along with relevant chemical safety regulations.
+Acids and alkalines are classified as hazardous goods, and traders operating under this license must comply with UAE Federal Law No. 24 of 1999 on environmental protection, along with relevant chemical safety regulations.
 Compliance is an ongoing obligation, not a one-time requirement at setup.

 Storage and handling facilities must meet standards set by Dubai Civil Defence and Dubai Municipality for hazardous materials.
 This includes appropriate containment measures, ventilation, and emergency response provisions.
 The import and export of controlled chemicals may require additional permits from the UAE Ministry of Economy or other relevant federal bodies, depending on the specific substances being traded.

 All shipments must be accompanied by proper customs documentation, safety data sheets, and compliant labelling in accordance with UAE and international standards.
-Annual licence renewal is mandatory, and businesses may be subject to ongoing compliance audits to maintain their good standing with the free zone authority and relevant regulators.
+Annual license renewal is mandatory, and businesses may be subject to ongoing compliance audits to maintain their good standing with the free zone authority and relevant regulators.

 Requirement | Responsible Authority |